nichrishayes/cv/index.md

 __Clinical Research Associate___

-*Participant data collection with MRI, MEG, Transcranial Magnetic Stimulation (TMS), computerized tasks, and Eye-tracking
+-Participant data collection with MRI, MEG, Transcranial Magnetic Stimulation (TMS), computerized tasks, and Eye-tracking

-*Data processing and quality control
+-Data processing and quality control

-*Computer and data management
+-Computer and data management

-*Develop and implement research study protocols
+-Develop and implement research study protocols

-*Prepare materials for inclusion in scholarly conference presentations and publications
+-Manuscript and figure preparation for inclusion in scholarly conference presentations and publications

 ### MINDfull of Memory Lab:
 `2016  –  2019`